Golden Layers and Where to Find Them: Improved Knowledge Editing for Large Language Models Via Layer Gradient Analysis: Golden Layer Estimation Using Layer Gradient Analysis (LGA)

-\looseness-1We now undertake comparative performance evaluation across different and diverse LLM architectures.
+Across the editing methods, LGA consistently improves \textit{Rewrite Accuracy}, achieving a maximum improvement of 8.56\% and 84.29\% on \textit{WikiBio} compared to CMA and SaLEM, respectively.
+In addition, \textit{Rephrase Accuracy}, which is only applicable to \textit{ZSRE} and \textit{Counterfact}, also exhibits consistent gains under LGA regardless of the editing method, with the greatest improvement being 9.16\% and 161.22\%, respectively.
+In terms of aggregate performance trends across datasets, LGA exhibits improved \textit{Overall} score increases when applied with different editing methods, with average gain of 1.94\% and 31.86\% CMA and SaLEM, respectively.
+Similar trends are observed across other metrics, such as \textit{Locality}, across datasets.
+In sum, LGA serves as a better layer selection mechanism compared to CMA and SaLEM, and attains improved performance across metrics and datasets. \textbf{LGA vs CMA vs SaLEM Performance Analysis Across LLMs.} \looseness-1We now undertake comparative performance evaluation across different and diverse LLM architectures.
 We employ the R-ROME editing method owing to its superlative editing performance compared to other methods.
-We apply both LGA and CMA to GPT-2 XL, LLaMA2-7B, and Gemma3-12B on the \textit{ZSRE}, \textit{WikiBio}, \textit{WikiCounterfact}, and \textit{WikiRecent} datasets using the R-ROME editing method (results for \textit{Counterfact} provided in Appendix~\ref{app:counterfact_methods_llms} due to space constraints).
+We apply LGA, SaLEM, and CMA to GPT-2 XL, LLaMA2-7B, and Gemma3-12B on the \textit{ZSRE}, \textit{WikiBio}, \textit{WikiCounterFact}, and \textit{Counterfact} datasets using the R-ROME editing method (results for \textit{WikiRecent} provided in Appendix~\ref{app:counterfact_methods_llms} due to space constraints).
 We provide the results in Figure~\ref{fig:lga-cma}.
 As the figure demonstrates, in terms of \textit{Overall} performance, LGA consistently outperforms CMA across all datasets for GPT-2 XL.
-For LLaMA2-7B, LGA achieves higher \textit{Overall} performance on \textit{ZSRE} and \textit{WikiBio}, while attaining competitive performance on \textit{WikiCounterfact} and \textit{WikiRecent}.
+For LLaMA2-7B, LGA achieves higher \textit{Overall} performance on \textit{ZSRE}, \textit{WikiBio}, and \textit{Counterfact}, while attaining competitive performance on \textit{WikiCounterFact}.
 Furthermore, the gains are even more pronounced for Gemma3-12B, with significant \textit{Overall} performance improvement attained for \textit{ZSRE}, \textit{WikiBio}, and \textit{WikiCounterfact}.

-With respect to \textit{Rewrite Accuracy}, LGA selected layers consistently yield higher performance, with improvements reaching up to 19.2\% on the \textit{WikiBio} dataset when editing the Gemma3-12B model.
-A similar pattern is observed for \textit{Rephrase Accuracy}, where the maximum improvement reaches 24.9\%.
-For \textit{Portability}, LGA based layer selection for editing Gemma3-12B exhibits consistently higher performance across all datasets.
-When applied to other models, LGA selected layers still perform better in the majority of settings.
-In a few cases LGA attains comparable metric-level performance to CMA, such as \textit{WikiRecent} for LLaMA2-7B.
-A similar trend of comparable performance holds for \textit{Fluency}.
-Overall, these results indicate that LGA maintains improved performance across metrics, with observable improvements over CMA.
+Similar trends hold for the comparison with SaLEM, as LGA attains improved performance on average.